logan169/logan169.github.io/_posts/2025-01-17-Pdg-Custom-UI.md

   </div>
 </div>

-Aside from the base UI parms you can create with the simplier VEX syntax, the package supports any Houdini Parm and there is a node that show how to build any of those with the more advanced python approach.
+In addition to the basic UI parameters you can create using the simpler VEX syntax, the package supports all existing Houdini parameters.
+It even includes an example node that demonstrates how to construct any of these parameters using a more advanced Python-based approach.

 <div class="grid">
   <div class="cell cell--auto">